ros-industrial/ros_canopen/readme.md

 Topic nmt_state should show state of driver device.

 Service nmt_reset_node is a std_srv/srv/Trigger and should simply reset the device.
 This should reflect in nmt_state.

+# Limits

+0x1F80 bit 2 should always be false.
+Slaves are automatically booted and put into operational.